innaraarif26-create/MatchLine-N8N-Project/README.md

 Future versions of this project can include PDF resume upload support, ATS scoring simulation, multiple job comparison features, downloadable reports, and user authentication for saving history.

-👨‍💻 Author

-This project was built by Innara Arif as part of a portfolio focused on AI automation, web development, and real-world job preparation tools.